-The Way of Words is based on the belief that we are all inherently creative and as unique individuals with a unique journey through life we each have an inherent value and worth.
-This belief is integral to all that we do and is underpinned by our ethos; that we are all learning and growing and have something to contribute, and supported by our values; compassion, empathy, kindness, social justice, embracing diversity, respect and responsibility.
+The Way of Words is based on the belief that we are all inherently creative and as unique individuals with a unique journey through this life we each have an inherent value and worth.
+This belief is integral to all that we do and underpinned by our ethos; that we are all learning and growing and all have something to contribute.
+Furthermore supported by our values; compassion, empathy, kindness, social justice, respect, responsibility and fully embracing diversity.
 These are reflected in our actions, decisions and behaviours in our work together and promoted in our work.

 Workshops are held in a safe and supportive atmosphere with exercises designed to enable writers to express themselves more freely, to “get there.”
 Using the simple method – don’t think, just write – in response to a variety of prompts.
 This requires spontaneity and discipline, flexibility and focus, an openness to intuition and a readiness to put it to work.
 It has proved a successful and can be a journey of expression and discovery.
 In addition participants can learn performance skills for voice, body and breathe to give them the confidence to relate to an audience and be the best vehicle for their words.